ambuda-org/vidyut/bindings-python/vidyut/docs/source/index.rst

 ======

-`vidyut` defines Python bindings for `Vidyut`_, a high-performance Sanskrit toolkit.
+`vidyut` defines Python bindings for `Vidyut`_, a high-performance Sanskrit toolkit that provides reliable infrastructure for Sanskrit software.

 These bindings are under active development as part of the `Ambuda`_ project.

 .. _Vidyut: https://github.com/ambuda-org/vidyut